Methodology

 6.3 Analyses relating to the change of survey mode

-As described in Section 5.3, interviews were conducted in 2022 via three different modes which had originally been adopted due to restrictions on face-to-face interviewing in 2021 in response to the COVID-19 pandemic.
-The three different modes of interview comprised: face-to-face interviewing (where Government guidance permitted); telephone interviewing (with the respondent using single-use showcards, or viewing the showcards online); and Microsoft Teams interviewing (with the respondent viewing the interviewer’s survey script on their own computer, tablet, or other device, and choosing response codes from the screen for questions that would ordinarily use a showcard).
+As described in Section 5.3, interviews were conducted in 2024 via three different modes which had originally been adopted due to restrictions on face-to-face interviewing in 2021 in response to the COVID-19 pandemic.
+The three different modes of interview comprised: face-to-face interviewing in-home; telephone interviewing (with the respondent using paper showcards or viewing the showcards online); and Microsoft Teams interviewing (with the respondent viewing the interviewer’s survey script on their own computer, tablet, or other device, and choosing response codes from the screen for questions that would ordinarily use a showcard).

 A ‘knock-to-nudge’ approach was used, whereby interviewers visited sampled addresses and invited parents to take part in the interview via one of these three modes.
-This design differs from previous waves in the Childcare and Early Years Survey of Parents series, for which interviews have been conducted wholly face-to-face, but it is the same as the design adopted for the 2021 wave.
+This design replicates that used in 2023, 2022 and 2021 but differs from earlier waves in the Childcare and Early Years Survey of Parents series, for which interviews have been conducted wholly face-to-face.

 The distribution of interviews by survey mode is shown in Table A.5.
-Just over two thirds of interviews (70%) were conducted face-to-face (whether in-home, or outside in gardens), 28 per cent were conducted by telephone with very few (1%) conducted by Microsoft Teams.
-A higher percentage of interviews were conducted via face-to-face interviewing in 2022 than in 2021 (70% in 2022 compared to 39% in 2021).
+Just over two thirds of interviews (74%) were conducted face-to-face, 25 per cent were conducted by telephone, with very few (1%) conducted by Microsoft Teams.
+A slightly higher percentage of interviews were conducted via face-to-face interviewing in 2024 than in 2023 (74% in 2024 compared to 73% in 2023).

 Table A.5: Achieved interviews, by mode of interview